TAKE GOOD CARE

 Director Statement

-The Brazil-like setting allows for a pointed societal critique: how dismissively elders are often treated, how little support women get to pursue their ambitions in life.
-But the heart of the film lies in Sophie and Wren’s give and take.
-As every parent or child knows, the caregiver/caretaker relationship is enormously complicated.
 I hope the personal experience I had taking care of my mother that’s embedded in Sophie and Wren’s story, as they both struggle with their roles, makes it relatable for others.
 That others too will forgive themselves for not always having their priorities straight—and for their imperfect relationships.
 And know that it’s never too late to communicate the true care we feel for one another.

 CAST AND CREW